Black Hole Simulation

 Orbital Precession & Gravitational Waves

-Orbital precession δφ = 6piω^2/(1-ω)^2 grows super-linearly near the horizon -- the GCD analog of Mercury's perihelion advance.
-Gravitational wave strain h = 4ω^2C/(d+ε) from the inspiral radiates the curvature channel as quadrupole waves.
+Orbital precession δφ = 6πΓ(ω)/(1+Γ)² grows super-linearly near the horizon.
+Gravitational wave strain h = Γ²·C/d radiates the curvature channel as quadrupole waves — only asymmetric systems (C > 0) emit.
+The observer distance slider above scales h inversely.